This comprehensive guide will explain the detailed procedure and costs to start a small business in Japan.

 Even if it is technically possible to establish a company with 1 yen, it is wise to fix a capital that would allow you to pay the initial expenses or gain credibility according to the nature of your business.

 A company is free to decide its fiscal year that needs to be fixed in the Articles of Incorporation.

 Articles of incorporation are all about how your company will be managed.
-In this step, it should be clearly describing the needs of shareholders or investors and their relationship with the corresponding directors.
+This step should be describing the needs of shareholders or investors and their relationship with the corresponding directors.

 Notarization fee: 50,000 yen Revenue stamps (also required for GK): 40,000 yen

-Besides the application form, you should prepare various documents like as notification of the company’s seal (inka) registration, as well as a letter of agreement from the directors.
+Besides the application form, you should prepare various documents like a notification of the company’s seal (Inka) registration and a letter of agreement from the directors.

 It can be done at Registry Office / Homukyoku.

 The minimum registration fee for KK is 150,000 yen and 60,000 yen for GK.

 Step 7: Obtaining the Registry Certificate and Company’s Seal

 After the completion of registration, you must obtain the registration certificate and the company’s seal certificate.
 These are necessary while opening a corporate bank account or signing business or other employment contracts in the company’s name.